 Valentine’s Day!
 There’s not a better place to be in this day than Rome, one of the most romantic cities in the world, and the cradle of the myth.

-The first legend about the Saint, and perhaps the best known, began when the Emperor Claudius II “The Cruel”, cancelled marriages and engagements in Rome, to convince men to leave their cities and join war.
+The first legend about the Saint, and perhaps the best known one, began when the Emperor Claudius II “The Cruel”, cancelled marriages and engagements in Rome, to convince men to leave their cities and join war.
 The priest Valentine defied Claudius and continued to perform marriages for young lovers in secret.
 When Valentine’s actions were discovered, he was sentenced to have his head cut off on the 14th day of February.
 While in prison, Valentine fell in love with his jailor’s daughter, who visited him during his confinement.
 Before his death, he wrote her a letter, which he signed “From your Valentine”…

 But nowadays, what can you do with your loved one in Rome?
 Here the best tips!